subodhchhabra/pandashells/README.md

 is not able to install system libraries, which can result in significant manual tinkering especially for the graphics backends required under the `[full]` installation option.

-* Only install Pandashells without installing any dependencies
+* Install Pandashells but no requirements
 <pre><code><strong> [~]$ pip install pandashells </strong></code></pre>

 * Install Pandashells along with requirements for all non-graphics pandas-based tools